Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 :::tip API: Enable a toggle

-Use the [use the API for enabling an environment for a toggle](../api/admin/feature-toggles-api-v2.md#enable-env) and specify the environment you'd like to enable.
+Use the [API for enabling an environment for a toggle](../api/admin/feature-toggles-api-v2.md#enable-env) and specify the environment you'd like to enable.

 :::